jspooner/ClubFinder/README.md

 ClubFinder
 ==========

+## Current Bugs

+1. MyBag should update RSSI
+  notification is broadcasting the wrong index.  it should broadcast t.identifer not index

+2. Edit my bag does not show missing clubs

+3. Mybag should disable the cell after the beacon has become unrachable BM should have a didDepart event notification

 *To receive geofence events you must add the <QLContextPlaceConnectorDelegate> protocol to your AppDelegate.h and add a QLContextPlaceConnector property.